 Fort Leonard Wood is a large United States Army installation located in rural Missouri.
 The post was established in 1940 and named in honor of General Leonard Wood (former Chief of Staff.)
 Originally intended to train infantry troops, in 1941 it became an engineer training post.
-During World War II Italian and German POWs were also interred at the fort (Wikipedia.)
+During World War II Italian and German POWs were also interned at the fort.
+(Wikipedia)

 This photo from the collection of the late Erich Samenfeld shows a group of young soldiers training at "Fort Lost in the Woods" prior to shipping out during World War II.

 This aerial view of Ft.
 Leonard Wood in 1961 is courtesy gerrykan at the g503.com forum.
-A group of these old barrracks have been preserved as a museum complex, where visitors can experience military life of the WWII, Korean and Vietnam eras.
-Also the German POW barracks.
+A group of these old barrracks have been preserved as a museum complex, where visitors can experience military life of the WWII, Korean and Vietnam eras, and the German POW barracks.